Vaibhav-Ankolekar/College-Notes-Vault/Blockchain and DLT/Introduction to Blockchain.md

 	- All participants talk to each other directly
 2. **Distributed ledger**
 	- A ledger is spread across the network among all peers in the network
-	- Each peer holds a copy of thr complete ledger
+	- Each peer holds a copy of the complete ledger
 3. **Cryptographically-secure**
 	- Cryptography has been used to provide security services which make the ledger secure against tampering and misuse
-	- These include non-repundiation, data integrity and data origin
+	- These include non-repudiation, data integrity and data origin
 4. **Append-only**
 	- Data can only be added to the blockchain in _time-ordered sequential order_
 	- Once data is added to the blockchain, it is almost impossible to change that data (immutable)